-SACSCOC approved use of USF Health in South Tampa building at 560 Channelside Drive as an instructional site for the College of Medicine.
+SACSCOC approved use of USF Health in South Tampa building at 560 Channelside Drive as an instructional site for the Morsani College of Medicine.

 October 3, 2019

-SACSCOC acknowledges receipt of letter to President Belle Wheelan by the President and the Regional Chancellors indicating their interest in merging/consolidating.
+SACSCOC acknowledged receipt of letter to President Belle Wheelan by the President and the Regional Chancellors indicating their interest in merging/consolidating.

 June 12, 2020

-SACSCOC Board of Trustees approves consolidation plan described in substantive change documents and requests additional documentation for the Substantive Change Committee (aka, the site visit team).
+SACSCOC's Board of Trustees approved the consolidation plan described in the substantive change prospectus and authorized a Substantive Change Committee visit.

 July 1, 2020

 The University of South Florida begins operating as a single, consolidated institution with four campuses: the main campus in Tampa, branch campuses in St. Petersburg and Sarasota-Manatee, and the instructional site for the Morsani College of Medicine at 560 Channelside Drive in downtown Tampa.

 The SACSCOC Substantive Change Committee conducted virtual site visits to the main campus in Tampa and the branch campuses in St. Petersburg and Sarasota-Manatee using this form as a template for its report to the SACSCOC Board of Trustees summarizing whether the single, consolidated USF is in compliance with SACSCOC requirements.
 This is the part of the consolidation process that most closely resembles a reaffirmation of accreditation.